LatherioK0818/can-of-books-backend/README.md

    - We'll leverage our strengths by assigning tasks that align with individual expertise.
 Regular check-ins will ensure everyone is contributing optimally.

 3. **Areas for Development:**
-   - Each of us aims to enhance our skills in [insert specific areas, e.g., coding languages, project management].
+   - Each of us aims to enhance our skills in the required languages.
 We can plan joint learning sessions and share resources.

 4. **Day-to-Day Development Approach:**